 Modartt’s Pianoteq is well known in the music world for its rather good piano sound.
 It’s a physically-modelled piano – this has some benefits over sample-based pianos.
 First, it has a tiny footprint of just a few megabytes storage, as opposed to the gigs and gigs often required by sample-based pianos.
 Second, you can tweak the parameters of the physical model to get interesting variants on the typical piano sound.
 Here’s an example that will interest microtonalists: you could design a piano with quietened even harmonics (e.g. harmonics 2, 4, 6, etc.) so that the timbre will blend better with the Bohlen-Pierce scale (this scale features primarily odd harmonics).
 This kind of sound design possibility is pure excitement for nerds like me.

-I regard Pianoteq as a model example of how developers should implement microtuning features.
+Pianoteq is a good example of how developers should implement Scala files support.
 It supports .scl files but also the .kbm format that allows the user to create any specific full-keyboard microtuning.
 Additionally they provide a tone circle graphic that allows you to visualise how the overtones of the piano timbre align with your tuning.
 That’s not necessary to have, but is a really nice feature.

 ACE – virtual semi-modular synthesizer